-If you are trying to save money, think smaller and still have a full functioning kitchen that you can use, I’ve got it all for you.
+If you are trying to be frugal and more sustainable and still have a full functioning kitchen that you can use, I’ve got it all for you.
 I spend most of my day in the kitchen.
 Meal prepping is a must-do in our house and it’s very rare for me not to make an entire meal from scratch.
 Not only am I a big cook, but I work from home and the kids are homeschooled.
 This means I need a kitchen with all the essentials that doesn’t take up a ton of space or dwindle our family’s budget.
 So, I decided to share all the little ways I have made a smaller, less expensive kitchen work for me.
 Not only that but, I aim to keep things more environmentally friendly as well.
-Here are some of my personal choices for a frugal kitchen makeover.
+Here are some of my personal choices for a more frugal and sustainable kitchen.

 *This post contains affiliate links through which I may make a commission.
 All thoughts and opinions are my own.